Iraj Azizpour: Kunlun Fight

-Iraj Azizpour participated in the Kunlun Fight 2017 heavyweight tournament.
+Azizpour participated in the Kunlun Fight 2017 heavyweight tournament.
 In the quarter final round he faced Ye Xiang.
 He won the fight by unanimous decision.
 He faced Asihati in the semifinals and won the fight in the second round, by way of KO.
-Advancing to the finals he fought Roman Kryklia for 2017 Kunlun Fight Heavyweight Tournament title.
-Iraj won a majority decision.
+Advancing to the finals, he fought Roman Kryklia for 2017 Kunlun Fight Heavyweight Tournament title.
+Azizpour won a majority decision.

 He next fought Olivier Thompson under the MAS Fights banner.
-Iraj won the fight by TKO, earning a $40,000 finish bonus as well.
+Azizpour won the fight by TKO, earning a $40,000 finish bonus as well.

 In the 2019 Kunlun Fight 8-man Heavyweight Tournament, Azizpour lost in the quarterfinals to Brazilian Haime Morais.
-However due to an injury Morais was unable to fight in the semifinals and Azizpour advanced to the semifinals as his replacement, where he defeated the Chinese fighter Asihati.
+However, due to an injury Morais was unable to fight in the semifinals and Azizpour advanced to the semifinals as his replacement, where he defeated the Chinese fighter Asihati.
 Azizpour lost in the finals to Roman Kryklia.

-Iraj Azizpour was next scheduled to fight for the interim FEA Heavyweight title against Pavel Zhuravlev.
+Azizpour was next scheduled to fight for the interim FEA Heavyweight title against Pavel Zhuravlev.
 Azizpour was replaced by Mehmet Ozer.